n0dat/Starfield/README.md

 ## Requirements
  - Python >= Python 3.10
- - Ursina >= 5.2.0 (previous versions will probably work, but ar untested)
+ - Ursina >= 5.2.0 (previous versions will probably work, but is untested)
  - Random (built-in)

+ Install Ursina with `pip3 install Ursina`

 ## Running
  Run `generate.py` with `python3 generate.py`.
 The window will automatically open.